 Predictive Validity of Acoustic Gastrointestinal Surveillance (AGIS) in Post-Operative Feeding (AGIS)

 |Official Title:||Predictive Validity of a Computer-Aided, Non-Invasive, Acoustic Gastrointestinal Surveillance (AGIS) in Post-Operative Feeding|

 |Study Start Date :||December 2013|

-|Estimated Study Completion Date :||November 2014|
+|Estimated Study Completion Date :||January 2018|

 GI abdominal surgery patients

 - Count of motility events per minute. [ Time Frame: 1 minute ]The primary unit of analysis will be the number of motility events registered by the AGIS sensor per minute.

 To learn more about this study, you or your doctor may contact the study research staff using the contact information provided by the sponsor.

 Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT02065583